sheikhnajmulhossain/sheikhnajmulhossain/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sheikhnajmulhossain&label=Profile%20views&color=0e75b6&style=flat" alt="sheikhnajmulhossain" /> </p>

 I make projects for fun and also to learn.
-I try to explore and master as many software and programming languages as I can. <br>
+I try to explore and master as many softwares, tools and programming languages as I can. <br>
 learning  to create different kinds of projects and make them execute successfully excites me the most.